hwstar/BOMtools/README.md

 the --specpn option.
 This is good for inputting tabulated part numbers (i.e. a series of connectors).

-You can specify a manufacturer with the --manufacturer option and a manufacturer's part number with the --mpn option.
+You can specify a manufacturer with the --mfg option and a manufacturer's part number with the --mpn option.
 For new parts entered without these options, the default values will be used: